 The ‘Leland Stanford State Historic Park’ holds the original Stanford Mansion, once owned by Leland Stanford, Governor of California.
 Our talented and skilled artist Dianne Ellis provided drawings of the very few photographs we acquired.
 From design concept to sculpture delivery, Metropolitan Galleries is proud to have been involved with bringing back the historical feel to the Stanford Mansion with these historical sculpture reproductions.
 Check out the custom Marble Angel Sculpture we developed in dedication to a lost loved one.
 For more information on developing custom works of statuary, reach out to us at 1-800-929-1681.

+Metropolitan Galleries was approached by a local design firm in Raleigh, North Carolina to develop a carved marble pavilion for placement at a luxury residence.
 Our Marble Gazebo is a stunning work of architecture that completes this spacious back yard by providing a seating area and beautiful focal point.
 Marble gazebo pavilions really strike up the old world charm of a ‘fairy tale‘ garden with their octagonal design and hand carved details.
 Metropolitan Galleries offers a diverse selection of carved marble and wrought iron gazebos, crafted with amazing quality and details.
 We work with our client on the initial concept on developing a gazebo structure and gather a selection of styles and colors available that fit any design scheme.

 The marble gazebo pavilion in the photos above are from an installation we completed for a client in Raleigh, North Carolina.
 Our team at Metropolitan Galleries completed the delivery and assembly of the gazebo.
 This particular model of marble gazebo pavilion features sharp, clean lines with elegant floral details on the tops of the columns.
 Resting on the top of this gazebo pavilion is a hand crafted, wrought iron dome.
 The wrought iron domes really make these gazebos pop and add luxury character.
 For more than twenty four years, we have excelled to complete numerous custom sculpture and structure development projects.
 Check out the ‘Boldt Castle Marble Tier Fountain and Lady Four Seasons Sculptures‘ project we completed.
 For more information on our marble gazebo pavilions, reach out to us at 1-800-929-1681.